nocsi-zz/fabric-capacity-management/fabric-data-pipelines/README.md

 ## Pros:
 -	Using Fabric Data Pipelines to handle the capacity management will work towards a strategy to handle all logic in Fabric, without the need for other Azure services.
--	It is possible to use ADFs Managed Identity to give access to the Fabric Capacity, meaning no need for an app registration.
-If you don’t have access to create an App registration needed for authentication, then ADF would be a good starting point.
--	ADF allows pasting the JSON code found in this repository into the UI, while Fabric currently only has read-only JSON, meaning it is faster to just test using ADF.

 ## Cons:
 -	Currently there is no support for managed identity in Fabric meaning the hassle and vulnerability of using an app registration with a secret.